StoglRobotics/ros_team_workspace/docs/use-cases/ros2_control/setup_controller.rst

    ros2_control_setup-controller-package FILE_NAME [CLASS_NAME] [PKG_NAME]

+Parameters:

+  - ``FILE_NAME`` file name used for controller's ``.cpp`` and ``.hpp`` files.
+    It is assumes standard ROS format, e.g, "my_cool_controller".

+  - ``CLASS_NAME`` optional name used for controller class.
+    If not set, it is guessed by camel-casing the file name.

+  - ``PKG_NAME`` name of the controller's package.
+    If not set, it is guessed from the current path using the folder's name.

-After all files are copied and placeholders set, a commit can be automatically created.
+After all files are copied and placeholders set, changes are automatically staged in git.